ekwonye-richard/react-flags-select/README.md

 ## Contribution

 This project is written in Typescript and developed with [Storybook](https://storybook.js.org/).
 Tests are written with Jest and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
+Raise a pull request with your changes.

 #### Installation
 ```